 - Don’t have to wait hours for it to cool completely before eating

-- Dairy-free cake recipe
+- Dairy-free cake recipe like zucchini cake

 - Transport and serve right from the baking pan